 2. Send the video as an attachment

-When doing this, you have to remember that you can’t attach files larger than 25MB on Yahoo Mail.
+When doing this, remember that you can’t attach files larger than 25MB on Yahoo.
 It’s best to compress large video files before sending them as attachments.
-Compressing videos is a pretty simple and easy process which we’ll go into in detail of later in the article.
+Compressing videos is a pretty simple and easy process which we’ll go into in detail later in the article.

 To send your video as an attachment, open your Yahoo Mail account.
 Click the “Compose” tab to compose a new message.

 Next, click on “Attach files.”
 A series of options automatically pops up.
 Click on “Attach files from computer” and choose the desired video files.
 After this, you can send your email.

 You can send as many videos as you want if they don’t exceed the limit.

 The process of sending videos with Outlook isn’t as complex as you might expect.